dkeppens/PieHelper/README.md

   PieHelper functions by binding each application to a specific TTY and uses autologin functionality at TTY selection
   Since PieHelper creates custom TTY configurations, any pre-existing TTY customizations should be removed before configuring PieHelper and no independent ones should be created after

-* The default list of supported integrable applications is :
+* The default list of applications supported by default is :

 	- Kodi (Media Center)
 	- Moonlight (Gamestreaming from devices running NVIDIA graphic cards with Geforce Experience software)